BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 - Obligations and duties are the same, obligations don't requires imposition
 - Obligations and duties are the same, obligations are imposed or incurred by voluntary action.
 Non-obligatory actions might create obligations or dutes - while people have no obligation to become parents, they incur obligations once they enter into these conditions
-- Obligation requires not mere imposition, but imposition by a superioe.
-If it is true, then God has duties, not obligations, toward us
+- Obligation requires not mere imposition, but imposition by a superior.
+If it is true, then God has duties, not obligations, toward us.
-- Obligations and duties are the same, they both require imposition by a superior, but there are some right and wrnog actions that are independent of obligation and duty.
+- Obligations and duties are the same, they both require imposition by a superior, but there are some right and wrong actions that are independent of obligation and duty.

 #                   Laws